 - Place children in the middle of the back seat when possible, because it is the safest area in the vehicle.

-As a parent, know your state’s Graduated Driver Licensing (GDL) laws, that way you can help enforce the laws and, in effect, help keep your teen driver safe.
+As a parent, know your state’s Graduated Driver Licensing (GDL) laws so you can help enforce the laws and keep your teen driver safe.